lumeland/blog/posts/lume-1.14.0-release.md

 ### Field aliases

-Field aliases are a new way to reuse a value in the `metas`.
+Field aliases are the new way to reuse a value in the `metas`.
 For example:

 ```yml
 title: This is the title